EU top jobs: German MEP criticizes eastern Europe’s 'destructive approach' | DW | 24.07.2019

 According to EU rules, member states nominate a candidate to lead the European Commission, who must then be elected by the European Parliament.
 Five years ago, the parliament introduced the system of Spitzenkandidaten or lead candidates, who were this time rejected by the heads of government.

-The fraught negotiations among member states to come up with new candidates were condemned as a "fiasco", "political trickery" and a "victory of backroom policy over democracy."
+The fraught negotiations among member states to come up with new candidates were condemned as a "fiasco", "political trickery" and a "victory of backroom politics over democracy."

 For Schwab, however, "the Parliament was not strong enough to go for a real fight and win it" against the member states' leaders.